 - Food and drinks for the participants

-Now decide how much is needed to achieve the fundraising goal.
-After deciding on the top-line fundraising goal, establish the registration fee (if any) and the minimum fundraising goal for each participant to reach the overall goal.
+After determining the top-line fundraising goal, establish the registration fee (if applicable) and the minimum fundraising goal for each participant to reach the overall goal.
 For example, if the fundraising goal is $20,000 with 150 participants, each participant should aim to raise a minimum of $133.
-Clearly communicating reasonable goals provides a higher chance for participants to achieve these goals.
+Communicating reasonable goals increases the chance of participants achieving these goals.

-- Vendors: Find trustworthy and reasonably priced vendors for the accessories needed for the event, which may include t-shirts, baseball caps, and other items.
+- Vendors: Find trustworthy and reasonably priced vendors for the accessories needed for the event, such as T-shirts, baseball caps, or other items.

-- Prizes: Prize ideas can include one for the longest hit and one for the highest funds raised in each age group.
+- Prizes: Prize ideas can include awards for the longest hit and the highest funds raised in each age group.
 If your hit-a-thon is a league event, be sure that teams compete against each other for the most money raised.
-Also, consider other fun prizes that would attract players and raise the camaraderie of the game.
-Kids love prizes and will work hard to win even a small prize.
+Consider other fun prizes to attract players and increase the camaraderie of the game.
+Kids love prizes and will work hard to win even a small prize, such as a silicone wristband.

-- Volunteers: Establish the volunteers needed for the event, including people to register hitters and give out t-shirts, distribute refreshments, set up/breakdown, record hitting distances, or do other necessary tasks.
-Parents are the first volunteers that come to mind for hit-a-thons.
+- Volunteers: Determine the volunteers needed for the hit-a-thon, including those to register hitters and distribute t-shirts, provide refreshments, set up and break down tables, record hitting distances, or perform other necessary tasks.
+Parents are generally the first volunteers for hit-a-thons.

 Once the logistical details are finalized, plan the marketing collateral.
 This includes flyers, posters, and digital banners for social media (i.e., Facebook and Instagram).
 Flyers and posters should include the time and location of the hit-a-thon fundraiser, registration information, and information about your organization and cause.

-Plan a social media calendar to promote different posts around the promotion of the hit-a-thon fundraiser, such as stories about the participants, achievements from the funds raised in the past, sponsor highlights, and other helpful posts.
+Promote the hit-a-thon on social media.
+Plan a social media calendar that includes stories about the participants, achievements from past fundraising efforts, sponsor highlights, and other informative posts.

-One of the most critical steps in hosting a crowdfunding event is to find fundraising software that can handle the crowdsourcing needs of the event.
-Our secure online platform allows participants to fundraise by sharing their personal fundraising page through e-mail or social media.
-Donors can give donations and per foot (or meter) pledges and see how far the participant is from reaching their fundraising goal.
+One of the most critical steps in hosting a successful event is finding fundraising software that can handle your crowdsourcing needs.
+Our donor-friendly platform allows participants to fundraise by sharing their fundraising page through email or social media.
+Donors can make donations and pledges per foot (or meter) and track their favorite participant’s progress toward reaching their fundraising goal.
 Use the software for free when optional tips from your donors cover the fees.

 Motivate Your Team to Participate and Raise Money

 The success of your hit-a-thon lies in your participants’ ability to raise money.
-Therefore, motivating them is key.
+Therefore, motivating the team is key.

 To start, make it easy for your participants.
-Most everyone is busy and will want to streamline fundraising efforts as much as possible.
-Be sure that the registration process is easy for participants, and your software can be used to collect t-shirt sizes and any other helpful accessory details.
-Then provide batters with peer-to-peer fundraising tools; don’t ask them to create everything from scratch.
+Most people are busy and will want to streamline their fundraising efforts as much as possible.
+Ensure that the registration process is straightforward, and your software can be used to collect t-shirt sizes and any other relevant accessory details.
+Then, provide batters with peer-to-peer fundraising tools; don’t ask them to create everything from scratch.

-Be sure to let participants and donors know what your cause is and be specific.
-Why are you raising money?
+Be sure to clearly communicate your cause to participants and donors.
+It’s not just for the Little League, but why are you raising money?
 This isn’t just an obligation; it’s essential.
 Monetary funds may be needed for field renovations and improvements, field and team equipment, team uniforms and travel expenses, or other team operating expenses such as lighting and umpires for games.

-Finally, don’t forget to incentivize them with prizes and awards for their hard work.
+Finally, don’t forget to incentivize fundraisers with prizes and awards for their hard work.
+Prizes should be available for the top individual and team fundraisers.

-When seeking charity sponsorships, remember that companies are looking to not only support your sports team but to benefit from sponsorship.
+Remember that companies expect to receive benefits from sponsorship.
 What can you offer them in return for free pizza for your batters?
 You can promote them on your website, in emails, with physical banners and flyers.
-This face-to-face discussion is a great opportunity to find community and local business sponsors for your team.
+This face-to-face discussion is an excellent opportunity to find community and local business sponsors for your team.

 Baseball and Softball Team Sponsors

-One of the biggest money-makers for baseball fundraising is soliciting team sponsors.
+One of the most lucrative revenue streams for baseball fundraising is securing team sponsors.
 Players, coaches, and parents can help identify and contact local businesses to ask for donations.
-The team may want to establish various sponsorship levels and outline the benefits sponsors will receive at each level before requesting donations.
+Before requesting donations, the team may want to establish various sponsorship levels and outline the benefits sponsors will receive at each level.

 A basic sponsorship requires a smaller donation (i.e., $100 – $250).
-At this level, sponsors receive benefits such as a link from the team website and the sponsor’s logo on the team banner.
-Offering larger sponsor levels, such as the Title Team Sponsor, can bring in much larger donations ($1,000+).
-This sponsorship level will receive enhanced benefits such as their logo on team jerseys, a featured advertisement on the team website, and recognition on team plaques and trophies.
+At this level, sponsors receive benefits such as a link from the team website and their logo displayed on the team banner.
+Offering larger sponsor levels, such as the Title Team Sponsor, can generate significantly larger donations ($1,000 or more).
+This sponsorship level will receive enhanced benefits, including their logo on team jerseys, a featured advertisement on the team website, and recognition on team plaques and trophies.
 If the title sponsor is a local restaurant, offer to host team parties at their location.
 This is a great benefit as you’ll bring customers in and introduce parents and community members to their restaurant.

 Hosting the Hit-a-thon

 On the day of the event, each participant heads to the field to bat at home plate.
-Based on the age of the participants and how many participants are playing, each player usually gets three to seven hits.
-Many teams use a tee to ensure that the length of the hit is the most important factor in the hit-a-thon (rather than the pitch).
-The ball hit the longest is recorded as the best hit for that player.
+Based on the age of the participants and the number of participants playing, each player typically receives three to seven hits.
+Many Little League teams use a tee to ensure that the length of the hit is the most important factor in the hit-a-thon (rather than the pitch).
+The longest ball hit is recorded as the best hit for that player.

 Older teams can host a Home Run Derby, similar to the major leagues.
 This is where the top four players in the first round (or the top player in each division) compete to see who can hit the ball the furthest overall.
 A Home Run Derby also provides an opportunity to build excitement, promote the event to spectators, and sell refreshments.

-The event coordinator should keep the pace of the event going so there is no backlog of participants.
-Participants should be broken up by arrival times to begin registration for their time slot.
-After their hits, participants should be given a copy of their scores so they can reach out to their supporters if the donations are based on units of effort (such as feet hit).
-When an administrator finalizes the campaign, per unit of effort pledges are automatically charged with our platform.
+The event coordinator should keep the pace of the event going so that there is no backlog of participants.
+Participants should be divided by arrival time to begin registration for their respective time slot.
+After their hits, participants should be given a copy of their scores.
+With manual pledges, players will need to reach out to their supporters if the donations are based on units of effort (such as feet hit).
+Per unit of effort pledges are automatically charged on our platform.

 Wrap-up Fundraising and Send Thank Yous